 Levels of car ownership for a household affect mobility and transport choices, with zero-car households relying more heavily on alternative transport modes.
-According to the 2016 Census, around half of households (50.8 per cent) in the City of Whitehorse had access to two or more motor vehicles, compared with 50.7 per cent for Greater Melbourne.
+According to the 2021 Census, approximately half of households (49.8 per cent) in the City of Whitehorse had access to two or more motor vehicles, compared with 51.5 per cent for Greater Melbourne.
 A total of 8 per cent of households in Whitehorse do not own a car.

 Mode of Travel to Work

 In 2021, 5,412 people (or 6.3 per cent of residents) in Whitehorse caught public transport to work (train, bus or tram), compared with 36,451 (43.7 per cent) who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).